docker/cli/docs/reference/commandline/run.md

 ### <a name="network"></a> Connect a container to a network (--network)

-When you start a container use the `--network` flag to connect it to a network.
+To start a container and connect it to a network, use the `--network` option.

-The following commands create a network named `my-net`, and adds a `busybox` container to the `my-net` network.
+The following commands create a network named `my-net` and adds a `busybox` container to the `my-net` network.

 ```console